guilhermebkel/gbkel-about/certifications.md

 # [Home](README.md) / Certifications

-That's basically a summary of the certificates I've got by completing courses that are inside the **certificates** folder.
+That's basically a summary of all the certificates I've got by completing courses that are inside the **certificates** folder.

 ---